 When my mom first started talking about Wacky Cake I was like, Wahhh???
 Or, actually, I might have been a little more like, yeah, yeah, whatevs.
 But then one day my mom gave me her old recipe book, the one she’s been using for years.
 And then I started flipping through it and sure enough, there was a recipe for Wacky Cake and there it just so happens to be vegan!

 My mom tells me how sometimes for Christmas they’d get an orange and that was really special.
 It certainly makes me look at the oranges I eat differently.
 We have so much to be thankful for.

 Anyway, my mom and I took that recipe from her book and adapted it a little bit.

-I couldn’t believe how easy it is to make Vegan Chocolate Wacky Cake.
-No mixers.
-No exotic ingredients.
-No egg replacers.
+I couldn’t believe how easy it is to make this wacky cake chocolate.
+No mixers, exotic ingredients, or even egg replacers.
 Just mix the dry ingredients in one bowl, the wet ingredients in another bowl and then combine them together and, Eureka!
 You’ve got a rich, moist, and delicious Vegan Chocolate Cake!